Important Dates in November

 There are no marks in the subject fields on the Progress Report Card.
 The Progress Report will place a strong emphasis on the development of learning skills and work habits with sections for responsibility, organization, independent work, collaboration, initiative and self-regulation with examples to explain and promote each.
 Students will receive an “excellent,” “good,” “satisfactory,” or “needs improvement” comment to assess their progress in these areas, along with teacher comments about student strengths and areas that need work.

-The information on the Progress Report Card should be an important part of discussions with teachers, students and parents/guardians during the November 8th and November 9th parent-teacher conferences.
+The information on the Progress Report Card should be an important part of discussions with teachers, students and parents/guardians during the November 7th and November 8th parent-teacher conferences.
 The focus of these discussions will be on progress early in the school year and how the student, school and the parent/guardian will work together to support student success.
 You should already have sent in your preferred interview time sheet.
 You will be given a time that will be on a sheet in the report card envelope.
-Please also return the envelope as well as page 3 of the Progress Report.
+Please return the report envelope to your child’s teacher.

 Parents seeking assistance in developing skills with their children may want to visit: